The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients: Coboundary Expansion of Quotients of Constant Sheaves on Graphs

 \begin{thm} Let $(X,w)$ be an $(r+1)$-partite weighted simplicial complex.
 Let $R$, $\{R_x\}_{x\in X}$, $\calG$, $s$, $t$ be as in Theorem~\ref{TH:cbe-for-quotient-sheaves} and assume that conditions (1) and (2) of that theorem are fulfilled.
 If $(X,w)$ is an $(r+1)$-partite $[\mu,\lambda]$-expander (see \S\ref{subsec:partite-complexes}) with $\lambda\geq -\frac{1}{r}$, then

 \end{thm}

-In both theorems, if all edges in $X$ have the same weight, or if all the subgroups $\{R_v\}_{v\in V(x)}$ are linearly disjoint, then we can eliminate the term $-2s$, resp. $-2rs$, in the numerator of $\veps$; see Remark~\ref{RM:eliminating-s} below.
+In both theorems, if all edges in $X$ have the same weight, or if all the subgroups $\{R_v\}_{v\in X(0)}$ are linearly disjoint, then we can eliminate the term $-2s$, resp. $-2rs$, in the numerator; see Remark~\ref{RM:eliminating-s} below.
 We also note that elementary analysis shows that artificially increasing $\lambda$ will only decrease the resulting coboundary expansion.
-For a statement regarding the cosystolic expansion of the sheaf $R/\calG$, see Corollary~\ref{CR:cse-quotient-sheaves} below.
+For a statement regarding the cosystolic expansion of the sheaf $R_X/\calG$ (more precisely, its subsheaf $(R_X/\calG)_0$), see Corollary~\ref{CR:cse-quotient-sheaves} below.

 \begin{example} Suppose that $X$ is a connected $k$-regular graph on $n$ vertices and $w$ is its canonical weight function (Example~\ref{EX:regular-graph}).
 Let $R$, $\{R_x\}_{x\in X}$, $\calG$, $t$ and $s$ be as in Theorem~\ref{TH:cbe-for-quotient-sheaves}.
 Then $t=\frac{2/kn}{1/n}=\frac{2}{k}$ and $s=\frac{2}{kn}$; in fact, we can ignore $s$ because all edges have the same weight.
 Let $\rho\in [0,1]$ be a number with $|\lambda|\leq \rho$ for any eigenvalue $\lambda\neq \pm 1$ of $\calA_{X,w}$.
 Recall that $X$ is called a \emph{Ramanujan graph} if we can take $\rho= \frac{2\sqrt{k-1}}{k}$; see \cite{Davidoff_2003_Ramanujan_graphs} (for instance) for details and motivation for this definition.